postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 When a validator is added to a non-private member, the scope is not limited to the current project.
 Code references in referenced projects will also be validated.

-To implement this feature, the aspects are _serialized_ during build and stored as an embedded resource in each binary assembly.
+To implement this feature, the aspects are _serialized_ during the build and stored as an embedded resource in each binary assembly.
 This resource is then _deserialized_ when the assembly is referenced in another project.

 The cross-project scenario and the need for serialization are the reasons why the validation code must be in a stand-alone method of the aspect or fabric class.